Legal guide for company directors and CEOs in the UK

 4. What obligations do directors have in relation to ESG disclosure and/or reporting?

-The disclosure and reporting obligations for directors in relation to ESG matters will vary according to the size and nature of the company.
+The disclosure and reporting obligations for directors in relation to ESG matters vary according to the size and nature of the company, the sector in which it operates, its activities and other factors.
 Some of the key obligations currently in place are as follows:

 • Companies with 250 or more employees must publish specific figures about their gender pay gap.
 In addition, listed companies with over 250 employees must also publish pay ratio information, comparing the pay of their CEO to the median, lower quartile and upper quartile pay of their UK employees.